Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 _John von Neumann_ (**1903**, Budapest - 1957, Washington, D.C. 🇺🇸), one of IT founders, _inter alia_ mathematician with the widest coverage in his time.

-One of the numerous bright quotes about him: "Most mathematicians prove what they can, von Neumann proves what he wants." (_Paul Halmos_, mathematician)
+One of the numerous bright quotes about him: «Most mathematicians prove what they can, von Neumann proves what he wants.» (_Paul Halmos_)

-Fun fact: searching for _von Neumann_ without the first name will bring primary a list of artifacts (like theorems) given his name.
+Fun fact: searching for _von Neumann_ without the first name will list first namesake artifacts (like theorems).

 #### Grace Hopper